 - It presents as a health hazard.
 Re-heating the kettle can lead to the over-concentration of certain chemicals that are already present in the water.
 Re-heating the water causes nitrates, arsenic and fluoride to become more and more prevalent.
 This means that for every re-heating of the water, these chemicals will become more and more concentrated and can negatively impact your health.
 Keep in mind that if you are pregnant or have a compromised immune system, you are more vulnerable to the effects of the nitrates, arsenic or fluoride in the re-heated tap water.

 ADDITIONAL NOTE: There is only one condition where you can re-heat water and that is if you’re using distilled or deionized water as they are already purified of any gases or elements that’s present in ordinary water.
 Just a reminder, do not re-boil water that came from the faucet as these come in with the said elements that can become concentrated upon repeated re-heating.

 In summary, re-boiling the water inside your kettle is a big No-No. Do not re-boil the water inside the kettle because aside from ruining what is an otherwise pleasant tea or coffee experience, you could put yourself at risk of health problems due to the concentrated chemicals in the water.
 Unless you are using deionized or distilled water, never ever re-boil the water in the kettle.

-As a closing statement, it is never okay to leave water inside the kettle.
-Leaving water inside the kettle will result in limescales that will not only ruin the taste of hot beverages but will contribute to the shortened lifespan and weakened heating performance of the kettle.
+No, it is never okay to leave water inside the kettle.
+Leaving water inside the kettle will result in a limescale that will not only ruin the taste of hot beverages but will contribute to the shortened lifespan and weakened heating performance of the kettle.
 In order to avert that, you will need to de-scale the kettle on either a weekly or a monthly basis.